mygen/BedrockWorldBorder/README.md

 ## Features

 ### Core Functionality
-- **Multi-Dimension Support**: Different border sizes for Overworld, Nether, and The End
+- **Multi-Dimension Support**: Different border sizes and enable/disable states for Overworld, Nether, and The End
+- **Granular Control**: Set borders per-dimension or all at once with flexible commands
 - **Safe Teleportation**: Players are teleported back to the border edge at their current Y-level
-- **Warning System**: Configurable warning distance with action bar notifications
+- **Configurable Warning System**: Adjustable warning distance and toggle on/off capability
 - **Admin Exemption**: Players with 'admin' tag can pass through borders
-- **Persistent Settings**: All configuration saves between server/realm restarts
+- **Persistent Settings**: All configuration saves between server restarts with per-dimension tracking

 ### Performance
 - **Optimized Checking**: Runs once per second instead of every tick
 - **Efficient Logic**: Only checks dimensions where players are present
-- **Minimal Overhead**: Lightweight implementation suitable for production servers

 ## Installation